 - Does it have positive reviews online?

 If the answer to most of those questions is no, then I won’t even bother with the product because not only I’ll be wasting mine as well as my readers’ time, but recommending low-quality or irrelevant products could hurt my reputation, credibility, and the trust of my readers.

-Other product-related factors which determine how much money you could earn as an affiliate marketer, are
+Other product-related factors that determine how much money you could earn as an affiliate marketer, are

 - Price of the products you recommend